2011B4A7584P/Udacity/Data_Engineer/Data_Wrangling_With_MongoDB/L1_Learnings.md

 	* Each column represent a field - call it an attribute for an observation
 	* Each value is the data entry in the cell corresponding to the value of the field for a given observation

-* Reasons for choice of CSV:
+* Reasons for choice of CSV data format:
 	* Lightweight
 	* Each line of text is a single row
 	* Fields are separated by a delimiter, usually a comma